 To find out more about making the perfect frittata, have a read of this article by VeryWellFit, or have a watch of Jamie Oliver making his own frittata below.

 8. Naked burger

 Whether you like a beef burger or a veggie burger, most of us enjoy a juicy burger now and then – especially when it’s cooked on a barbecue on a sunny day!
-Now the weather is warming up and restrictions are loosening, many of us are looking forward to having barbecues with friends – and being on a low-carb diet doesn’t mean you need to miss out on that.
+Many of us will be having barbecues with friends – and being on a low-carb diet doesn’t mean you need to miss out on that.
 If you think the idea of having a burger without a bun sounds a bit sad, that’s probably because you haven’t tried the right recipe!